 As a nature enthusiast, I always want to spend my time outdoors doing activities such as hiking, trekking, and mountain climbing.
 Whenever I do this, I grab the opportunity to learn more about the flora surrounding me.

-Fortunately, I can use plant-identification technologies that are available for mobile phones, such as PictureThis.
-Although the technology had a rough start, plant-identifying technologies have come a long way with the use of artificial intelligence (AI).
+Fortunately, plant-identification technology for mobile phones, such as PictureThis, is available.
+Despite a rocky start, plant-identifying technologies have advanced significantly because of the use of artificial intelligence (AI).

 I will share what I love most about PictureThis, as well as other key features, where to download it, and my overall experience using this app.